bruno-unna/chess/reference/uci-engine-interface.md

 * readyok

-	This must be sent when the engine has received an "isready" command and has processed all input and is ready to accept new commands now.
+	This must be sent when the engine has received an `isready` command and has processed all input and is ready to accept new commands now.

-	It is usually sent after a command that can take some time to be able to wait for the engine, but it can be used anytime, even when the engine is searching, and must always be answered with "isready".
+	It is usually sent after a command that can take some time to be able to wait for the engine, but it can be used anytime, even when the engine is searching, and must always be answered with `isready`.

 * bestmove <move1> [ ponder <move2> ]